alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Sealed Records Show up In Alaska Background Checks?

 No, sealed records do not appear in Alaska background checks.
 Sealed criminal records are non-public and confidential information and only available to specific parties indicated in Alaska Stat. § 12.62.180.
-However, convictions that have been set-aside will still appear on background checks in Alaska.
+However, convictions that have been set-aside may still appear on background checks in Alaska.

 Who Can See Sealed Criminal Records in Alaska?